donald-macritchie/hangman/README.md

 ## User Experience (UX)

  - As a user, I want to be able to play the traditional wordgame hangman.
- - As a user, I want to be to myself and select from a variety of difficulty levels.
+ - As a user, I want to be to challenge myself and select from a variety of difficulty levels.
  - As a user, I want to be able to see how close I am to solving the word.
  - As a user, I want to be able to see how close I am from losing the game.
  - As a user, I want to be able to store my high score.